-Colorectal cancer is the third most commonly diagnosed cancer in men and women in the United States.
-Routine testing can help prevent colorectal cancer or find it at an earlier stage when it's small and may be easier to treat.
+Excluding skin cancers, colorectal cancer is the third most common cancer diagnosed in the US.
+Regular screening can help prevent colorectal cancer or find it at an earlier stage when it's small and may be easier to treat.

 LUNG